Haugenau20/cmake_meson_thesis/README.md

 # cmake_meson_thesis
 This repository contains a project that can be built using both CMake and Meson build systems.
 Additionally, it includes the terminal outputs and .hex files from three different machines.
+Perfomance for CMake and Meson builds have been added and can be found in the build output folders.

 ## Project Overview
 The project is organized into the following directories: